FranciscoCerda/C/PIA/README.md

 2: functionality 2 (has some errors with printing)

-3: code 3 (is a bit long, could be shortened)
+3: code 2 (It's a bit long, it could be shortened.
+I didn't have time to put enough comments)

 4: storage 2